a

 Laboratory team-1-1

-Having the simultaneous certification of your Lab to both Standards is not unusual.
+It is not unusual for your lab to be simultaneously certified to both standards.
 But are you doing it effectively and efficiently?

-This is because the former is the de facto international standard for test and calibration laboratories and the latter for historical reasons in that long-established customers are more comfortable with it.
+This is because the former is the de facto international Standard for test and calibration laboratories, and the latter is for historical reasons, in that long-established customers are more comfortable with it.
 Another example would be a dairy testing laboratory within a cheese-making factory where ISO 17025 covered lab testing in one small, isolated area while ISO 9001 related to activities throughout the entire site.

 Compliance with both ISO 17025 and ISO 9001 requirements